HaukeBartsch/LoCo/README.md

 Key-words: physical embodiment of text

-The individual characters composed of pixel.
-Pixel represented as *gelatinous* cubes.
+The individual characters are composed of pixel with an attached alpha value.
+Represent pixel as *gelatinous* cubes that can interfere with each other, occupy the same space and crowd their neighbors.

 ![gelatinous cubes](https://github.com/HaukeBartsch/LoCo/blob/main/images/idea.png)